A discrete wedge product on general polygonal meshes: Introduction

 \section{Introduction}

 The exterior calculus of differential forms, introduced by \'{E}lie Joseph Cartan (1869 -- 1951), has become the foundation of modern differential geometry.
-It is a coordinate--free calculus and therefore greatly simplifies analysis and calculations on curved spaces of differential manifolds.
+It is a coordinate--free calculus and therefore greatly simplifies the analysis and calculations on curved spaces of differential manifolds.

 Discrete versions of exterior calculus on surface meshes have gained increased attention in the last few decades, see \citet{Hirani2003, FEEC, Desbrun2008, PtackovaVelho2021} and references therein.
-Discete exterior calculus (DEC) and finite element exterior calculus (FEEC) have found applications in computational fluid dynamics \citep{Mohamed2016, Nitschke2017}, computational electromagnetism \citep{Zhang2021}, and computer graphics \citep{Desbrun2003, PtackovaVelho2021}.
-See also references in \citet{Schubel2024} for more applications.
+Discete exterior calculus (DEC) and finite element exterior calculus (FEEC) have found applications in computational fluid dynamics \citep{Mohamed2016, Nitschke2017}, computational electromagnetism \citep{Zhang2021, Monkola2023, Raty2025}, computer graphics \citep{Desbrun2003, PtackovaVelho2021, FengGillespieCrane2023}, and many other areas in physics and geometry \citep{ArnoldHu2021}.
+Specifically, the wedge/discrete cup product has been employed for formulations of transport phenomena on cell complexes \citep{Berbatov2026}, for computing cohomology rings of 3D digital images \citep{GonzalezDiaz2011a}, and in definition of Lie derivative and Lie advection in \citet{PtackovaVelho2021}.
+For further applications, see the references in the cited articles.

+On the other hand, there is an increased interest in discrete differential geometry on general polygonal meshes, see for example \citet{DeGoes2020, PtackovaVelho2021, Bunge2024, PtackovaOutrata2026} and references therein.

-In this paper, we prove that the wedge product on general polygonal meshes, used in applications in \citet{PtackovaVelho2021}, satisfies the Leibniz product rule with discrete exterior derivative (coboundary operator).
-Furthermore, we show that it corresponds to a cup product of cochains on orientable 2--dimensional pseudomanifolds, whose highest dimensional cells are any simple polygons.
-Even though several discretizations of wedge product on simplicial meshes have been studied previously, to the best of our knowledge, similar results for product on general polygonal meshes have not been published previously.
+In this paper, we prove that the discrete wedge product $\wedge$ of discrete differential forms (cochains) on general polygonal meshes, presented in \citet{PtackovaVelho2021}, satisfies the Leibniz product rule with discrete exterior derivative $\de$ (coboundary operator).
+Furthermore, we show that the product corresponds to a cup product of cochains on orientable 2--dimensional pseudomanifolds, whose highest dimensional cells are any simple polygons.
+Even though several discretizations of wedge product on simplicial meshes have been studied previously, to the best of our knowledge, similar results for product on general polygonal meshes have not been published yet.
 We thus partially extend the findings of \citet{Schubel2024} from simplicial to general polygonal setting.
+Furthermore, we extend the result of almost associativity of the cup product of simplicial cochains \citet[Theorem 5.9]{Wilson2007} to polygonal cochains.

 On smooth manifolds, the wedge product allows for building higher degree forms from lower degree ones.
 Similarly a cup product is a product of two cochains of arbitrary degree $p$ and $q$ that returns a cochain of degree $p+q$ located on $(p+q)$--dimensional cells.
 The cup product was introduced by J. W. Alexander, E. \v Cech, and H. Whitney~\citep{Whitney1957} in 1930's and it became a well--studied notion in algebraic topology, mainly in the simplicial setting \citep{Munkres1984, Fenn1983}.
 Later, the cup product was extended also to $n$--cubes~\citep{Massey1991}.
 In \citep{Arnold2012} various cup products on simplicial and cubical $n$--pseudomanifolds are presented. \citet{Arnold2012} also defines L${}^2$ cubical Whitney forms and a cubical cup product that fit together with the wedge product of cubical Whitney forms.